matttbe/docker-shadowsocks-c/README.md

     docker pull matttbe/docker-shadowsocks-c

+## How to use your own config.json file?

+Simply launch (`docker run`) the docker with this option: `-v /PATH/TO/YOUR/config.json:/etc/shadowsocks-libev/config.json:ro`

 ## How to build?

 By building it by yourself, you can change some options in the `config.json` file (e.g. if you don't want that the password will appear when launching `ps` command.